-NYU Libraries has been providing access to a range of Gallup public opinion polling data through the Gallup Analytics tool and the Gallup Poll interface.
-Through these tools (with the exception of some datasets in Roper), users can access public opinion data and export aggregate data at the country level.
+NYU Libraries has provides access to a range of Gallup public opinion polling data through the Gallup Analytics tool, the Roper Data Archive, and the Gallup Poll interface.
+Through these tools (with the exception of some datasets in Roper), users can access public opinion data and export data aggregated at the country level.

-Now, thanks to a new data license acquisition by the Libraries, individuals in the NYU community can access Gallup World Poll and U.S. Daily Tracking data at the respondent level, which provides a much-enhanced ability to trace connections between concepts and people.
+Now, individuals in the NYU community can access Gallup World Poll and U.S. Daily Tracking Poll data at the respondent level, which provides a much-enhanced ability to trace connections between concepts and people.
 The years of coverage are roughly from 2008 – present.
 Also, beginning in 2020, NYU Libraries also has added access to respondent-level data for the Gallup Poll Social Series (GPSS) and the Gallup Panel COVID 19 Survey.
 Each of these separate datasets and studies is described below.

 To help the Data Services team access the subset of data that you need, all you have to do from here is get back to us with a list of variables from the data you would like.
 This list should (ideally) encompass theme, place, and timespan.
 For example, if your research question is about perception of gender equity in European Union countries, your request list might look something like this:

 - Dates (e.g., 2008-2012)